40 Years Of Experience Walks Out The Door Of The Justice Department

 Letter fought for the government — no matter which political party controlled it — through the Reagan and Clinton and George W. Bush presidencies.
 After the terrorist attacks in September 2001, his docket included cases about treatment of detainees, lethal drone strikes and more.

-Asked for his proudest moments, and he mentions this one, from the Obama years: "The Obergefell case," he said.
+Asked for his proudest moments, he mentions this one, from the Obama years: "The Obergefell case," he said.
 "That's the one where the Supreme Court decided that gay marriage was constitutionally protected."

 Letter also mentioned his work on the defense of the McCain-Feingold campaign finance act, though, he noted, "In the long run, that didn't work out so well."